 September 11 Paper Requirements

 The option to interview somebody to help with this paper began in 2008.
-Note to teacher: this should be ready to go for the 2021-22 school year!

-THURSDAY, SEPTEMBER 14, 2023: This is your class time to search the Internet for any information relating to the memorable events of September 11, 2001.
+WEDNESDAY, SEPTEMBER 18, 2024: This is your class time to search the Internet for any information relating to the memorable events of September 11, 2001.
 I have a few suggestions for sites (bottom of this page), but you may perform searches of your own.
 You are to look for any material that helps you recall that horrific day.
 Find information that you can use under your selected headings.
 YOU MUST LIMIT PICTURE-VIEWING AS THIS CAN BE DISTRACTING.

 Write notes of any information that could be included in your writing or any other facts which interest you.
 Use the paper I gave you for note-taking.
 Your notes will be graded mostly based on your effort.
 Nobody will be allowed to print any information from a web site.